 Continuously align materials with evolving MELCs and integrate more interactive tasks and real-world applications.

-Improve formative assessments to cater to diverse learning styles and deepen students' understanding.
+Improve formative assessments to cater to diverse learning styles and deepen the students' understanding.

 Simplify sentence complexity and include more examples and visual aids to improve comprehension.